NandiniKumawat20/AI-for-BHARAT/README.md

 It helps users:

-Understand and assess symptoms
+Understand and assess symptoms,
-Get safe first-aid guidance
+Get safe first-aid guidance,
-Decide when hospital care is urgently needed
+Decide when hospital care is urgently needed,
-Manage healthcare for multiple family members under one account
+Manage healthcare for multiple family members under one account.